Brilliantly being: a quintessential ball of leaving and staying

 I’m also the kid.
 I don't know what the treasure is going to be, but I’ll know gold when I see it.
 It's kind of like something coming into my mind as insight or an unexpected encounter.

 I’m grateful that physically-compromised Clare, again, raises curiosity about crossing over.
 I believe it's easy to cross over.
-I believe this from an experience I had with an energy healer about a year ago: while with her, I rise up off the table and am next to white love.
+I believe this from an experience I had with a masseuse about a year ago.
+While with her, I imagine myself rise up off the table.
 I sense a familiarity of being surrounded by those I know and those I do not yet know.
-I feel peace anew.
 It’s like peace + love – fear or apprehension + openness, a vulnerability that wants to blossom more.
 In this experience, I have a feeling of wanting to cross over.
 Now.
 Like adios, hello sunset.

-The feeling is alluring, beyond-words beautiful.
-Nothing matters but being that white love.
+The feeling is alluring, beyond words beautiful.
+Nothing matters but being that love.

 I don’t cross.